IBM Leadership Academy

 Discovery research

 Before I joined the team, user research had never been done before.
-I convinced my executive stakeholders to allot the time for user interviews and testing by connecting user needs to business impacts like NPS score and program enrollment.
+I advocated for this critical part of the design process to my executive stakeholders by connecting user needs to business impacts like NPS score and program enrollment rates.

 As a result, I uncovered pain points unique to each persona as well as universal pain points: